open-source-tabletop/cadence/releases/core-rules.md

 This will continue until the players have used all of the Command Points on all of their units.
 If one player has no units remaining to activate then play automatically returns to the other player until all players have finished.

+#### Deploying From Reserve

+As your units do not begin on the battlefield they must be deployed from reserve.
+When it is your turn to activate a unit you may choose a unit already on the battlefield or one in reserve.
+If you choose a unit in reserve it is placed up to it's Movement attribute in inches from one of your Entry Points and then activates as normal.
+This does not count as having taken a Move action and can be done before declaring your actions for that unit.

+Some restrictions apply to deploying your models from reserve:

+- Unless another rule permits it, each player must deploy all of their units on the battlefield during the first turn.
+- If a unit cannot be placed within range of an entry point then it cannot be deployed.
+If it must be deployed but cannot be placed then it is destroyed.
+- If a round ends with a player having no units on the battlefield, even if they still have some in reserve, then that player immediately forfeits the game.

 ## Actions

 When you activate a unit you first declare a number of actions and the order you will perform them, then pay the appropriate cost from the unit's Command Points (a unit must have enough points to perform your chosen actions).
 You do not have to spend all of a unit's Command Points when you activate it, allowing you to activate it again later in the round, however there are some restrictions: